Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 - **Step 4.** After writing the image to the SD card, insert the SD card in your ReSpeaker Core V2.
 Power the board using the PWR_IN micro usb port and DO NOT remove the SD card after powering on.
 ReSpeaker Core V2 will boot from the SD card, and you can see USER1 and USER2 LEDs light up.
 USER1 is typically configured at boot to blink in a heartbeat pattern and USER2 is typically configured at boot to light during SD card accesses.
 Now, you should go to the next part: Serial Console.

-#### B. boot from the eMMC
+#### B. Boot from the eMMC

-You may also directly flash the ReSpeaker image files to the ReSpeaker's eMMC (onboard flash memory) using your PC or Mac.
+You also can flash the ReSpeaker image files to the ReSpeaker's eMMC (onboard flash memory) directly by using your PC or Mac.
 Then the ReSpeaker will boot from it's eMMC (onboard flash memory) and not from the SD card.

 - **Step 1.** Download our latest image zip file ```respeaker-debian-9-iot-flasher-********-4gb.img.xz``` or ```respeaker-debian-9-lxqt-flasher-********-4gb.img.xz``` at OneDrive.
 The lxqt version comes with Debian desktop and the iot version does not.
 And the flasher version is for flashing eMMC, and the sd version is for booting from SD card.